How to lay artificial Grass on concrete (4 easy steps)

 The best thing to do in this situation is to get rid of the old surface and start from scratch.

 Surfaces with small imperfections are ok, they will be evened out by the artificial grass underlay.
-Some slightly damaged surfaces may need to be leveled with self leveling substances first.
+Some more damaged surfaces may need to be fixed.
+For moderate holes and cracks you can use exterior filler to smooth them out.
+For deeper holes you can use ready mix concrete to plug them.

 2. Artificial grass drainage on concrete